fabianazh/portfolio/README.md

 ## About Me

-I am Muhammad Fabian Azhar, a passionate Fullstack Developer and Unity Developer.
-With a strong foundation in both frontend and backend technologies, I create dynamic, user-friendly web applications and immersive game experiences.
-This repository showcases my projects, skills, and accomplishments in the world of software development.
+I am Muhammad Fabian Azhar,a passionate Full Stack Web Developer with a strong background in software engineering.
+I specialize in both front-end and back-end development, crafting seamless and interactive web applications.
+My expertise includes modern frameworks and technologies, ensuring efficient and robust solutions.
+Explore my projects, designs, and problem-solving approaches that showcase my dedication to delivering high-quality digital experiences.

 ## Skills